Ultimate Vegan Roast Recipe

 This post may contain affiliate links.
 Read my full disclosure here.

 You may be thinking that an amazing vegan dinner entree like this one will take lots of steps and hours in the kitchen, but that’s just not true in this instance.
-It’s perfect for Holiday Meals.
+It’s a simple recipe that is perfect for the holidays.

-Whether you serve it with roasted potatoes and other veggies or slather it with generous portions of vegan brown gravy, everyone in the family is going to love this hearty dish.
+Whether you serve it with oil-free roasted potatoes and other veggies or slather it with generous portions of my vegan brown gravy, everyone in the family is going to love this hearty festive dish.
+We have more options on this list of 41 vegan Thanksgiving recipes.

 What is seitan?